 - a fitness check of a bundle of related existing laws and/or policies

-Roadmaps describe the problem to be tackled and objectives to be met, explain why EU action is needed, outline policy options and describe the main features of the consultation strategy, including whether a public consultation with a questionnaire is needed.
+A Call for evidence describes the problem to be tackled and objectives to be met, explains why EU action is needed, outlines policy options and describes the main features of the consultation strategy, including whether a public consultation with a questionnaire is needed.

 How their impact is assessed